voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 })
 ```

-That's the logic that makes the Vue DevTools extension icon colorful when Vue is detected on the current page, and as you can see, even the markup for the corresponding popup is included.
+That's the logic that makes the Vue DevTools extension icon colorful when Vue is detected on the current page, and as you can see, even [the HTML file for the corresponding popup](https://github.com/vuejs/vue-devtools/blob/dev/packages/shell-chrome/popups/enabled.html) is referenced.

 That's enough background script for now 😅.
 Later on, we are going to explore the rest of it.